aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 21. If deploying the prescriptive architecture, once the main state machine (`PBMMAccel-MainStateMachine_sm`) completes successfully, confirm the status of your perimeter firewall deployment.
     - While you can watch the state machine in Step Functions, you will also be notified via email when the State Machine completes (or fails).
 Successful state machine executions include a list of all accounts which were successfully processed by the Accelerator.
 22. If your perimeter firewalls were defined but not deployed on first run, you will need to rerun the state machine.
 This happens when:
-    1. you were unable to activate the firewall AMI's before stage 2 (step 19)
+    1. you were unable to activate the firewall AMI's before stage 2 (step 20)
     2. we were not able to fully activate your account before we were ready to deploy your firewalls.
 This case can be identified by a running EC2 micro instance in the account, or by looking for the following log entry 'Minimum 15 minutes of account warming required for account'.
     3. In these cases, simply select the `PBMMAccel-MainStateMachine_sm` in Step Functions and select `Start Execution`

 ### 2.5.1.
 Known Installation Issues

 Current Issues:

-- All releases - Occassionally during new installs the state machine is failing due to a `File not found` error in the `VerifyFiles` step.
+- Releases prior to v1.2.5 - Occassionally during new installs the state machine is failing due to a `File not found` error in the `VerifyFiles` step.
 Simply rerun the state machine.
-This will be resolved in v1.2.5.
+This is resolved in v1.2.5.
-- All releases - Occassionally during new installs the perimeter firewall fails to load the provided prescriptive firewall configuration.
+- Releases prior to v1.2.5 - Occassionally during new installs the perimeter firewall fails to load the provided prescriptive firewall configuration.
 Edit your config file changing `"firewalls":` to `"xxfirewalls":`, and rerun the state machine to remove the firewall deployment, then change your config file back to `"firewalls":` and again rerun your state machine to redeploy the firewalls.
-This will be resolved in v1.2.5.
+This is resolved in v1.2.5.

+Issues in Older Releases:

+- Releases prior to v1.2.4 will fail to deploy due to a change in an unpinned 3rd party dependency.
+This is resolved in v1.2.4 (all dependencies were pinned in v1.2.5).
-- All releases - During Guardduty deployment, occassionally CloudFormation fails to return a completion signal.
+- Releases prior to v1.2.4 - During Guardduty deployment, occassionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
 As the credentials timed out, we cannot properly cleanup the failed stack.
 You need to manually find the failed stack in the specific account/region, delete it, and then rerun the state machine.
-We have been unable to resolve this issue.

-Old Issues:
+It appears the API has been fixed.
 - Releases prior to v1.2.3 using a YAML config file - we are seeing the OUValidation Lambda randomly timeout.
 Simply rerun the state machine.
 This is resolved in v1.2.3.
 - Accelerator v1.2.1b may experience a state machine failure when running `Create Config Recorders` due to an `Insufficient Delivery Policy Exception`.
 Simply rerun the State Machine.
 This is resolved in v1.2.2.
-- Standalone Accelerator versions prior to v1.1.8 required manual creation of the core ou and moving the Organization Management AWS account into it before running the State Machine.
-If this step is missed, once the SM fails, simply move the Organization Management account into the auto-created core ou and rerun the state machine.
-This is resolved in v1.1.8.
 - Releases prior to v1.2.2 where the home region is not ca-central-1, alb deployments will fail, you need to either: a) remove all alb's from the deployment; or b) after the state machine fails, update the central logging bucket (in the log-archive account) policy with your regions [`elb-account-id`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html). (i.e. replace `985666609251` with the value for your region)

 ## 2.6.
 Post-Installation